daizoru/node-potter/README.md

   I know, I know, it looks very realistic.
 You can do it, too!
 If you install this library.

-  For the moment 3D printers cannot read voxel-with-material formats, so you may have to build your own 3D printer.
+  For the moment 3D printers cannot read voxel-with-material formats, so you may have to build your own 3D printer (which I started to do myself)

   That said, you can try an experimental .STL export right now (which basically create polygonal 3D cubes for each voxel)